astro-datalab/digestor/docs/sdss.rst

 * Not every duplicate is present in the specobjall table, although the files still may be present on disk.
+* Not every "primary" entry in DR14Q is in the specobjall table either.

 Solutions
 ^^^^^^^^^